Delphine-H/holbertonschool-system_engineering-devops/web_infrastructure_design/0-simple_web_stack.md

+# SIMPLE WEB STACK

+![Simple web stack](0-simple_web_stack.png)

 # Explanation of the Infrastructure

-![Simple web stack](0-simple_web_stack.png)

 ## 1. What is a server?
 A **server** is a machine (physical or virtual) that hosts applications, databases, or web services and responds to user requests over a network.
 It plays a key role in managing resources and data, processing requests sent by users.